mbfoss/ezdap-adapters/WRITING-ADAPTERS.md

-`config.port` after picking a free one is the usual case), and its `ctx` carries `report(msg)` for progress lines, `add_bufnr(bufnr, opts?)` to attach a buffer it created to the run, and `profile` — the profile name this run resolved from, or `nil` for a raw run file, so a `setup` can gate one profile rather than the whole adapter.
+`config.port` after picking a free one is the usual case), and its `ctx` carries `report(msg)` for progress lines, `add_bufnr(bufnr, opts?)` to attach a buffer it created to the run, and `profile` — the profile name this run resolved from, or `nil` for a raw run file, so a `setup` can gate one profile rather than the whole definition.

 ## Helpers

-Locating the debugger is most of what an adapter does before it can run, so `ezdap.shared` helps: `split_command`, `resolve_pid`, `spawn`, and `resolve_path(candidates, accept, opts?)` — which expands `$VAR` and `~` and returns the first candidate `accept` approves, plus everything tried:
+Locating the adapter binary is most of what a definition does before it can run, so `ezdap.shared` helps: `split_command`, `resolve_pid`, `spawn`, and `resolve_path(candidates, accept, opts?)` — which expands `$VAR` and `~` and returns the first candidate `accept` approves, plus everything tried: